Scaling Relations of the Dusty Torus with Luminosity and the Broad-Line Region: Results

 {{In comparison, \cite{Gravity2024} derived dust size-luminosity relations of $R_{\rm tor} \propto L_{\rm 5100}^{0.39}$ from NIR interferometric measurements and $R_{\rm tor} \propto L_{\rm 5100}^{0.37}$ from RM data, both based on the monochromatic luminosity at 5100 \AA.
-By applying a non-linear bolometric correction to estimate the bolometric luminosity, they found that the slopes increased to 0.46 and 0.44 for the interferometric and RM samples, respectively \cite[see also][]{Lyu2019}.} The non-linear bolometric corrections may provide a more accurate conversion from monochromatic to bolometric luminosities and tend to yield dust size-luminosity relations that better align with theoretical expectations \citep[][]{Lyu2019,Gravity2024}.
+By applying a nonlinear bolometric correction to estimate the bolometric luminosity, they found that the slopes increased to 0.46 and 0.44 for the interferometric and RM samples, respectively \cite[see also][]{Lyu2019}.} The nonlinear bolometric corrections may provide a more accurate conversion from monochromatic to bolometric luminosities and tend to yield dust size-luminosity relations that better align with theoretical expectations \citep[][]{Lyu2019,Gravity2024}.
 As a result, \cite{Gravity2024} suggested that comparing the slope of the size-luminosity relation derived from monochromatic luminosities (or those using a simple linear correction) to the canonical value of 0.5 may lead to misinterpretation.
 This is largely due to the fact that the connection between monochromatic luminosity and dust heating depends on the shape of the SED.
-To test this scenario, following \cite{Lyu2019}, we convert the 5100\AA\ luminosity to the bolometric luminosity using the non-linear bolometric correction from \cite{Runnoe2012}:
+To test this scenario, following \cite{Lyu2019}, we convert the 5100\AA\ luminosity to the bolometric luminosity using the nonlinear bolometric correction from \cite{Runnoe2012}:

 where $L_{\mathrm{AGN, bol}}$ is AGN bolometric luminosity.
-We repeat the regression using bolometric luminosity, and the slope of the torus size-luminosity relation slightly increased to $0.39 \pm 0.03$ in W1 and $0.35 \pm 0.04$ in W2. {If the torus size scales as $R_{\rm tor} \propto L^{0.5}$, our adopted bolometric correction naturally modifies slope compared to using monochromatic luminosity.
+We repeat the regression using bolometric luminosity, and the slope of the torus size-luminosity relation slightly increases to $0.39 \pm 0.03$ in W1 and $0.35 \pm 0.04$ in W2. {If the torus size scales as $R_{\rm tor} \propto L^{0.5}$, our adopted bolometric correction naturally modifies slope compared to using monochromatic luminosity.
 Therefore, our conclusion regarding the torus size-bolometric luminosity slope is contingent on the validity and form of the assumed bolometric correction.}

 For a consistency check, we combine our sample with that of \citet{Mandal2024} to perform regression, after excluding 12 duplicated sources from the \citet{Mandal2024} sample.
-We obtain the best-fit slope of $\beta = 0.36 \pm 0.01$ for the W1 band and $\beta = 0.31 \pm 0.01$ for W2, which are consistent with the best-fit based on our H$\beta$ RM sample (see Figure~\ref{fig:size_lum_all}).
+We obtain the best-fit slope of $\beta = 0.36 \pm 0.01$ for the W1 band and $\beta = 0.31 \pm 0.01$ for W2, which are consistent with the best fit based on our H$\beta$ RM sample (see Figure~\ref{fig:size_lum_all}).